Alzheimer's Documentary Series

 But for now, we just need to really do them different.

-But we still do them, and we fight to still do them.
+But we still do them and we, and we fight to still do them.

-And I was surprised to find is that, it was the people living with dementia who were really trying to live well.
+And what I was surprised to find is that it was the people living with dementia who were really trying to live well.

 When I go into a care partner support group, I never heard them say, "We're gonna live our best life.